LiveXP/kazaar/README.md

 Kaazar
 ======

-Kaazar is an internal system in LiveXP used to simplify daily IT Morning Checks.
+Kaazar is an internal LiveXP system used to simplify daily IT Morning Checks.

 Installation
 ------------